Vestry

 Vestry members are elected by the congregation at the January Annual Meeting as the governing body of the parish.
 The Vestry gives support and guidance to the Clergy and Congregation.

 Our Vestry is comprised of about a dozen at large members who serve alongside four Executive Committee Members: Senior Warden (President), Junior Warden (Vice President), Clerk and Treasurer.
-For a current Vestry listing and their assigned liaison ministries please see our Newsletter.

 Susan Nutting: Senior Warden